acs2405/LSysGen/README.md

 ./build/lsys -a "F+F+PF+F+F+Fp+F+F" -F "#FF0000" --svg images/test.svg
 ```

 But this is not the main case.
-If we want to *generate* the L system, we create an LSD document for it or tweak the program's parameters (`-r` to add rules, etc.).
+If we want to *generate* the L system, we create an LSDL document for it or tweak the program's parameters (`-r` to add rules, etc.).

-The LSD document consists on a series of definitions inside a name:
+The LSDL document consists on a series of definitions inside a name:

 ```
 lsystem Name {